-- A domestic educational institution or domestic nonprofit applying as a Standalone Applicant is not required to provide cost share. - Project Teams composed exclusively of domestic educational institutions, domestic nonprofits, and/or FFRDCs/DOE Labs/Federal agencies and instrumentalities (other than DOE) are not required to provide cost share. - Small businesses or consortia of small businesses may provide 0% cost share from the outset of the project through the first 12 months of the project
+- A domestic educational institution or domestic nonprofit applying as a Standalone Applicant is not required to provide cost share. - Project Teams composed exclusively of domestic educational institutions, domestic nonprofits, and/or FFRDCs/DOE Labs/Federal agencies and instrumentalities (other than DOE) are not required to provide cost share. - Small businesses or consortia of small businesses may provide 0% cost share from the outset of the project through the first 12 months of the project (hereinafter the "Cost Share Grace Period").
+If the project is continued beyond the Cost Share Grace Period, then at least 10% of the Total Project Cost (including the

-53 Please refer to Section VI.B.3-4 of the FOA for guidance on cost share payments and reporting.
+&lt;sup>53 Please refer to Section VI.B.3-4 of the FOA for guidance on cost share payments and reporting.

-54 The Total Project Cost is the sum of the Prime Recipient share and the Federal Government share of total allowable costs.
+&lt;sup>54 The Total Project Cost is the sum of the Prime Recipient share and the Federal Government share of total allowable costs.
 The Federal Government share generally includes costs incurred by GOGOs and FFRDCs.

-55 Energy Policy Act of 2005, Pub.L.
+&lt;sup>55 Energy Policy Act of 2005, Pub.L.
 109-58, sec.
 988(c)